 How We Got Cyber Smart: A book about how to stay safe online by Lisa Rothfield-Kirschner

-This book follows the adventures of two kids Olivia and Jack, as they navigate the online world and tells the story of how they became cyber smart and dealt with their online bully.
-It provides practical advice to parents and children in how to protect themselves online and look after their safety.
+This book follows the adventures of two kids Olivia and Jack, as they navigate the online world and tells the story of how they became cyber-smart and dealt with their online bully.
+It provides practical advice to parents and children on the topic of internet safety.

 If you give in to temptation and give a bored little mouse your iPhone, even for ten minutes, he’s probably going to beam to some faraway place beyond time, space, and the sound of your pleading voice.
 And if he’s that far gone, he won’t have any idea what’s going on around him, and he might end up missing out on all the real fun.